WPBP/PointerPlus/README.md

 * Custom button with JS callback
 * Custom PHP Code to execute at loading of the page
 * Reset the pointer by prefix (by user id)
+* Support for different version of the library
+* Wait the available selector

 Check `pointerplus.php` as a example!